MPhillips55/Capstone_Project_2_League_of_Legends/README.md

 # Michael Phillips

 ## EDA
-This folder contains the final datasets used for the project, notebooks showing the full data wrangling process, and a final EDA notebook.
+This folder contains the final datasets used for the project, notebooks showing the full data wrangling process, and the EDA notebook.